lpaulic/knowhow/domains/software/build-systems/yocto-openembedded/bitbake.md

 #### Sstate-cache

-Build performance comparrison on a machine that has 40+ cores and more than 64GB of RAM, building minimal image:
+Build performance comparison on a machine that has 40+ cores and more than 64GB of RAM, building minimal image:
 - Build with no sstate-chache or clean build: ~1.5 h
     - Parser recipes, execute all tasks